Mom’s Cranberry Sauce

 Also, since you take advantage of using the sugars in the oranges and the cranberries, making your own cranberry sauce is a way healthier option.

-That is always handy when people eat all that turkey that makes them feel sleepy, and those mashed potatoes that make them feel full.
+That is always handy when people eat all that turkey, which makes them feel sleepy, and those mashed potatoes that make them feel full.

 Sugared Cranberries